Build Your Custom Home Green or Remodel Green with Ruebl Builders

 Structural Insulated Panel (Sips)

-R-Control SIPs help to create an inside home environment that is more easily and economically controlled…no drafts, no cold spots…your comfortable and the environment benefits because you’re using less energy and creating less pollution.
-In addition to their superior physical comfort, R-Control SIP structures are also very quiet and clean.
-This is due to R-Control SIP structures air tight envelope, so Freen Green designers always specify high performance air ventilation, heat recovery and air filtering systems to ensure optimum indoor air quality.
+SIPs help to create an inside home environment that is more easily and economically controlled…no drafts, no cold spots…your comfortable and the environment benefits because you’re using less energy and creating less pollution.
+In addition to their superior physical comfort, SIP structures are also very quiet and clean.
+This is due to SIP structures air tight envelope, so Freen Green designers always specify high performance air ventilation, heat recovery and air filtering systems to ensure optimum indoor air quality.

 Whether you build ICF, Sips or an advanced framing stick built home there are some great insulating choices, Spider, Icynene Spray Foam or Bio Based Spray.
 The choice is yours for your Green Building Project.
 All can pass Environmental Specification 1350, the toughest indoor air quality test in North America, with a non-detect for formaldehyde.